 Canadians Abroad and Returning Travelers

 While abroad, you may have come in contact with the novel coronavirus.
 All returning travelers must self-isolate for 14 days.
 This is now the law under the Quarantine Act.
 There are significant penalties if you do not comply.
-The quarantine expires on June 30, but is expected to be extended.
 Visit the webpage pertaining to returning travellers and quarantine restrictions here: Returning to Canada.
 Note that travellers returning to Alberta must also submit to Alberta's requirements (see below) which are similar to Canada's.

-The ban on foreign (non-essential) travelers is extended to July 31.
+The ban on foreign (non-essential) travelers is extended to September 30 and is expected to continue to be extended.
 This applies to nationals of all countries - no countries are exempted.
 Note below the limited provisions for family reunification of Canadian citizens and permanent residents.

-June 30: If you are traveling within Canada, please take note that many cities (notably in the GTA and Metro Montreal) have now mandated compulsory use of face masks when indoors.
+June 30: If you are traveling within Canada, please take note that many cities (notably in the GTA, Ottawa, Calgary, Edmonton and Metro Montreal) have now mandated compulsory use of face masks when indoors.
 Masks are also mandatory at the Calgary International Airport, and on aircraft.

 Expectations for returning travellers include: